TanukiSharp/MHWWeaponUsage/README.md

 DO NOT use this code, in part or in totality, to cheat, or produce code that would eventually lead to cheat.

+# Download

+Current version: <b><a href="https://tanukisharp.github.io/MHWWeaponUsage/download.html">0.1.0.0</a></b><br/>
+Last modification: 2019/02/08

 # Overview

 This application displays the current weapon usage, for Monster Hunter: World.

 The display is based on your save files (all of them) and updated immediately when save change is detected.

-For those like me who play with all weapons and want to always keep an eye on the weapon usage without always having to go to the guild card, this application is made for you.
+For those like me who play with all weapons (or many) and want to always keep an eye on the weapon usage without always having to go to the guild card, this application is made for you.

 Either you want to maintain the balance between weapons